theolivenbaum/resin/README.md

 ### Vector-space model

 To provide full-text search across your documents words and phrases are mapped to a 65k dimensional vector-space that form clusters of syntactically similar "bag-of-chars".
-On disk and in-memory this model is represented as a [binary tree](src/Sir.Store/VectorNode.cs).
+On disk and in-memory this model is represented as a binary tree ([VectorNode](src/Sir.Store/VectorNode.cs)).

 ### HTTP API